 - The local rector

 - Various members of the local Christian churches

 - The headteacher

 - Class teachers

+- Pupil collective worship group

 There is a weekly 'Celebration' assembly at which special cards are presented, house point results are announced and any achievements of individuals or teams are celebrated.
 Every child who has had a birthday is invited to share and 'Happy Birthday' is sung.